 In the post-pandemic world, there’s a scramble to learn the new normal.
 Patterns of behavior will not be quite the same – including consumer behavior.
 At the same time, online technology has changed.
 How does this impact the t-shirt biz?

 T-shirt business promotion requires brand development, market development, strategic partnerships, and skillful use of online technology.
 Maintaining a physical presence is key.
-In 2022 data continues to be a key performance driver for small businesses, including custom t-shirts.
+In 2023, data will continue to be a key performance driver for small businesses, including custom t-shirts.

 Research shows that the t-shirt industry is poised for continued growth.
 We’ll dive through the steps that’ll bolster your business.

 Market development refers to the steps you take to build an audience for your product.
 This is a two-step process that involves learning your clients and orienting your product towards them.
 In the absence of that, you end up developing t-shirts in isolation, with a minimal chance that they’ll have a target market with any success.